 The RO board contains a Cyclone5 GX FPGA.
-It configures the MAROC3 chip in the FE board and in presence of a signal in the MAROC, delivers the OR to the Concentrator board and starts the acquisition of the digital pattern and further of the charges of the fired strips through a sample-and-hold technique.
-The Hold is issued by the RO board.
+It configures the MAROC3 chip in the FE board and in presence of a signal in the MAROC, delivers the OR to the Concentrator board and starts the acquisition of the digital pattern and further of the charges of the fired strips through a track-and-hold technique.
 Two options are possible, to use the internal MAROC3 Wilkinson ADC or to multiplex in output analogic signals (OutQ) proportional to the charge and convert them using a 12 bit FADC located in the RO board.
 In absence of a coincidence between the x and y strips, performed in the Concentrator, a reset of the started MAROC3 acquisition is performed.
-The RO board also hosts an HV module (the MaPMT works at 800 V with a current of about 500 $\mu$ A) and a test pulse unit for calibration purposes: the latter is recoverable from the OPERA experiments, while for the HV module we plan to use a CAEN A7505N power supply module.
+The RO board also hosts an HV module (the MaPMT works at 800 V with currents up to 500 $\mu$ A) and a test pulse unit for calibration purposes: the latter is recoverable from the OPERA experiments, while a special HV module has been designed by CAEN, A7511, matching JUNO Top Tracker specifications.

 The Concentrator board perform the coincidence between the 16 MaPMT OR signals coming from x and y strips of the wall; a rate of about 10 kHz/wall is expected, assuming a 100 ns shaping for the discriminated signals, dominated by random coincidences.
 In presence of a coincidence, an FPGA based TDC perform the measurement of the time difference between the coincidence inputs and the shaped trigger signal.
 In addition the digital patterns and the charges are collected from the 16 RO boards, and a global UTC timestamp is given to the trigger signal, in order to reconstruct tracks in the Top Tracker and to synchronize its acquired data with the Water Cerenkov VETO and the Liquid Scintillator Central Detector.
-In addition the Concentrator collects also slow control data and set different data taking modes: normal, calibration (LED pulsers are used to measure pedestals and single pe charge), debugging (counting rates are measured for each strip, to find eventual light leaks).
-A maximum data flow of few Mbit/sec is expected for each Concentrator.
+In addition the Concentrator collects also slow control data and sets different data taking modes: normal, calibration (LED pulsers are used to measure pedestals and single pe charge), debugging (counting rates are measured for each strip, to find eventual light leaks).
+A maximum data flow of few Mbit/sec is expected from each Concentrator.
 A data reduction is foreseen, either based on a software algorithm running on a dedicated machine, or performed with a second level trigger board.